shacker/tangelo/README.md

 installable.
 Clone this repo and deploy it from a git checkout using your deployment system of choice.

-Set up is the usual - configure your database and media/static paths, `pip install -r requirements.txt`, etc.
+Setup is the usual - configure your database and media/static paths, `pip install -r requirements.txt`, etc.

 This project is a bit unusual in having no local.py - instead use local.yml for localhost, and put secrets in environment variables in your deployed server (env vars are read into settings via Goodconf).